 They thought that the polar bear’s morphology was not well developed for it to walk rather efficiently.
 The long forelimbs of an ice bear is meant to capture more than anything else.
 Polar bear’s excellent hunting strategy and thermoregulation is what makes them a serious predator.
 However, they are the most mobile animals of all quadrupeds.
 Scientists have yet to discover the locomotion in polar bears in their natural habitat.

-How Do Polar Bears move?
+How Do Polar Bears Move Around?

 Polar bear travels vast distances using cues to navigate through the arctic habitat.
 Scientists believe that they need to understand these cues in the light of bear’s own locomotion without comparing it to the movement of other species.

-Polar bear’s walking is her most familiar gait and it looks like pigeon-toed because bear’s forepaws are directed inwards.
-They are able to gait as well gallop but they cannot trot.
+Polar bear’s walking is its most familiar gait and it looks like pigeon-toed because bear’s forepaws are directed inwards.
+They are able to gait as well as gallop but they cannot trot.
 If you happen to look at a walking bear from behind you can probably notice the prominent sway in her hips.
 Mature males often appear (during walk) as if their rear legs are turning around while viewing it from behind.

 Polar Bears Walking Speed